dbeidle/hitekredneck.io/_content/how_to_build_a_simple_node_webserver.md

 ### Success!

-You now have a successfully running server running on node.
+You now have a successfully running server on node.
 Let's not stop here though.
 We want a little more functionality out of this server.

 ### Node Mon